-When an AED is used, the "Operation Heartsaver, Employee Responder Report" (NRPC 3245) must be completed.
-Use of the AED must be recorded in the eMAP21A app.
+When an AED is used, the usage must be recorded in the eMap21a app.

 Personal Protection

 When an employee renders First Aid, protective gloves such as nitrile or latex must be worn.
 Once used, the gloves must be properly removed and placed in disposable bag.